 It seems I’m always a few weeks behind on my daily hexagons — turns out finding the perfect fabric for each day is a little harder than I thought.
 I’m currently 70 hexagons into my birthday quilt!
-As part as celebrating a year in my life, I’m making a hexagon to describe each day!
+As part of celebrating a year in my life, I’m making a hexagon to describe each day!
 (You can read more about this project here.)

 Here’s a little description of what each hexagon means (start in the middle, move to the brown hexagon and move clockwise):